HCanCaglar/DSA210_Fear_and_Hunger/README.md

 ## Limitations & Future Work
 - Some variables (like encounter rate) are subjective or hard to measure because the game has 3 different maps
 - Data sources may be incomplete or inconsistent because data will be collected by walkthrough video
+- Many other data such as traps and craftable items has to be ignored for this project
+- We have to assume that rng spots only drop these status curing items for data.
 - Future work may include:
   - Ranking the Magic spells
   - Enemy threat level ranking
+  - very long time spent on gameplay to get more consistent data